 - Virtually 100% of literate TRT trainees slow down or even stop somewhere in Section 4.

-- It’s very rare indeed to find someone who can’t read Section 1. by the end of their first TRT lesson.
+- It’s very rare indeed to find someone who can’t read the first sentence by the end of their first TRT lesson.

 Everyone is somewhere on the literacy continuum.
 Everyone belongs in the world of words and ideas.
 Each one of us can move ten steps ahead of where we are right now.